 - Place roast, fat side up, in a greased roasting pan.
 Bake, uncovered, at 325° for 45 minutes.
 Place onions around roast, cover and bake for 30 minutes.

-- Meanwhile, in a saucepan, combine cranberry sauce, orange juice, cornstarch, orange peel, cinnamon and salt; mix well.
+- Meanwhile, in a saucepan, combine cranberry sauce, orange juice, cornstarch, orange zest, cinnamon and salt; mix well.
 Bring to a boil over medium heat; boil and stir for 2 minutes or until thickened.
 Spoon 3/4 cup over roast and onions; set remaining sauce aside.

-- Bake, basting occasionally, 30-45 minutes longer or until a meat thermometer reads 160°-170° and onions are tender.
+- Bake, basting occasionally, 30-45 minutes longer or until a thermometer reads 160°-170° and onions are tender.
 Let stand 15 minutes before slicing.
 Heat reserved sauce; serve with roast and onions.
 Yield: 12-14 servings.

 Originally published as Cranberry-Glazed Pork Roast in Country Woman Christmas Annual 1997, p25